Make-School-Courses/ARCHIVE-MOB-5-Advanced-Mobile-App-Development/10-Working-with-AVFoundation-Recording-Video-Audio/Readme.md

 }
 ```

-### Video Capture Preview

-To show a user a preview of the video capture, you will need to use a AVCaptureVideoPreviewLayer.

-You can set the preview layer's session to your instance of AVCaptureSession

 ## Discussion

-1. What are the inputs for this project?
+1. What are the inputs and outputs for capturing and saving audio & video?
-2. What are our outputs?
-3. Walk through the flow for capturing audio and video, displaying a preview, and preparing our video segments for processing
+2. How will we achieve recording video segments?
+3. How can we show a thumbnail preview of each video segment?

 ## Requesting Persmission before recording